onyx-platform/learn-onyx/README.md

 - Level 6: Windows and Triggers
   - Challenge 0: Observe a fixed windowing example
   - Challenge 1: Create a fixed windowed that maintains a progressive sum
-  - Challenge 2: Use sliding windows to take an average with discading refinement
+  - Challenge 2: Use sliding windows to take an average
-  - Challenge 3: Create a global window with a watermark-based trigger
+  - Challenge 3: Create a global window with a watermark-based trigger and discarding refinements

 ## License